MicrosoftDocs/fabric-docs/docs/data-warehouse/data-warehousing.md

 There's a known issue with creating foreign and primary keys.
 For now, you can create them as though they're enforceable but they won't be enforced by the engine.

-## Warehouse mode
+## SQL Endpoint

-Warehouse mode in the Lakehouse allows a user to transition from the "Lake" view of the Lakehouse (which supports data engineering and Apache Spark) to the "SQL" experiences that a data warehouse would provide, supporting T-SQL.
-In warehouse mode the user has a subset of SQL commands that can define and query data objects but not manipulate the data.
-You can perform the following actions in your warehouse(default):
+The SQL Endpoint on the Lakehouse allows a user to transition from the "Lake" view of the Lakehouse (which supports data engineering and Apache Spark) to the "SQL" experiences that a data warehouse would provide, supporting T-SQL.
+Via the SQL Endpoint, the user has a subset of SQL commands that can define and query data objects but not manipulate the data.
+You can perform the following actions in the SQL Endpoint:

 - Query the tables that reference data in your Delta Lake folders in the lake.
 - Create views, inline TVFs, and procedures to encapsulate your semantics and business logic in T-SQL.
 - Manage permissions on the objects.

-Warehouse mode is primarily oriented towards designing your warehouse and BI needs and serving data.

 ## Keyboard shortcuts